mortar-works/mortar-website/src/site/news/secondtestpost.md

 ---
-title: "Exciting New Product Launch"
+title: "New partnership with the Southbank Centre"
 date: "2024-12-11"
-excerpt: "We are thrilled to announce the launch of our new product, designed to revolutionize service delivery."
+excerpt: "Designing an environment for children and young people to access creative health opportunities at the Southbank Centre."
 image: "/static/images/news/southbanklogo02.png" # Optional: Featured image
 tags: ["news"] # Tag to help filter this as a news post
 ---